sonic-pi-net/sonic-pi/INSTALL-LINUX.md

 checkinstall has been added because it turns manually built programs into packages which can be installed and removed from your system.
 The packages seem to be easier to uninstall than programs installed via. `make install`, as you can uninstall packages via your package manager.
 If you think that there's a better program/package to do this, then let us know.

+If this script isn't there, make a new file in /app/gui/qt called `build-debian-app`, and go to https://github.com/samaaron/sonic-pi/app/gui/qt/build-debian/app and copy the contents of that to the new file on your computer.
+Then save the file, and run this command in your terminal in the `/app/gui/qt/` folder to make it executable: `chmod -u+x build-debian-app`.
+Now you should be able to run this script.

 ### Running Sonic Pi

 You can now run Sonic Pi using the `run-debian-app` script: